Montagu William Douglas: Later career and retirement

-Douglas was appointed Deputy Commissioner in 1899, and was promoted to Major on 6 February 1902.
+Douglas was appointed deputy commissioner in 1899, and was promoted to major on 6 February 1902.
 He was on the executive committee for the Coronation Durbar at Delhi in 1903.
-From 1910-1913 he was Deputy Commissioner of the Lylpur District.
-He then served as Chief Commissioner of the Andaman and Nicobar Islands from 1913–1920.
+From 1910 to 1913 he was deputy commissioner of the Lylpur District.
+He then served as chief commissioner of the Andaman and Nicobar Islands from 1913 to 1920.

 Douglas was honoured as Companion of the Order of the Indian Empire (CIE) in 1903 and as Companion of the Order of the Star of India (CSI) in 1919.

 In his retirement he was an advocate of Oxfordian theory of Shakespeare authorship and wrote The Earl of Oxford as “Shakespeare”; an outline of the case (1931).
 In 1928 he became president of The Shakespeare Fellowship, after the death of its founder George Greenwood.
 He held the post until 1945.
 Douglas advocated a "group theory" of Shakespeare authorship with Oxford as the "master mind".
 In Lord Oxford and the Shakespeare Group (1952) he expanded his theory, asserting that Oxford's fellow-contributors were Francis Bacon, Christopher Marlowe, the Earl of Derby, John Lyly and Robert Greene.
 According to James S. Shapiro Douglas also believed that "Queen Elizabeth had entrusted Oxford to oversee a propaganda department that would produce patriotic plays and pamphlets".

 In his later life he also painted and was among amateurs exhibited at the Royal Academy.